davidholiday/dockerized_accumulo/README.md

 ## what is?

 [Docker](http://www.docker.com/) is a technology that allows you to package an application with all of its dependencies into a standardized unit for software development.
-[Accumulo](http://accumulo.apache.org/) is a a scalable, secure noSQL database.
+[Accumulo](http://accumulo.apache.org/) is a a scalable, secure NoSQL database.
 What's here are the files needed to provision an accumulo stack consisting of three docker containers: one for hadoop (used as the file system back-ending accumulo), [zookeeper](http://zookeeper.apache.org/) (used by accumulo to coordinate the accumulo cluster), and accumulo itself.
 All three are provisioned to behave as single-node clusters, but, can be configured to include additional containerized nodes.

 ## how to set up?